tgirke/manuals_old/vignettes/12_Internal_notes/mydoc_internal_notes.md

     |-------------------------------------------|

-+ Subsequently, add the domain name (_e.g._ `plantsecretome.org`) to the CNAME file in the `gh-pages` branch of your GitHub project repository.
++ Subsequently, add the domain name (_e.g._ `plantsecretome.org`) associated with this entry to the CNAME file in the `gh-pages` branch of your GitHub project repository.
-+ Very important, check whether the `_config.yml` file of your Jekyll site contains a line starting with `baseurl: "..."`.
-If so remove this line or the page will not properly render on GitHub.
++ Very important, if you experience any rendering problems on GitHub, check whether the `_config.yml` file of your Jekyll site contains a line starting with `baseurl: "..."`.
+If so remove this line or the page will not render properly on GitHub.

 ## Useful utilities